sven-hash/docs/docs/nym-cli.md

 This is a CLI tool for interacting with:

-* the Nyx blockchain
+* the Nyx blockchain (account management, querying the chain state, etc)
-* the smart contracts for the Mixnet
+* the smart contracts deployed on Nyx (bonding and unbonding mixnodes, collecting rewards, etc)

-It provides a convenient wrapper around the nymd client with similar functionality to thenyxd binary for querying the chain or executing smart contract methods.
+It provides a convenient wrapper around the `nymd` client, and has similar functionality to the `nyxd` binary for querying the chain or executing smart contract methods.

 ### Building
 The `nym-cli` binary can be built by running `cargo build --release` in the [/tools/nym-cli](https://github.com/nymtech/nym/tree/develop/tools/nym-cli) directory.